Femi Pedro: Ambassadorial Appointment

+Pedro would serve as Nigeria's Ambassador Extraordinary and Plenipotentiary to Australia, New Zealand, Fiji, Solomon Islands and the Oceanic States.
+Pedro officially resumed his tour of duty as the High Commissioner on the 23rd of June, 2026 after presenting his Letter of Credence to Her Excellency, Ms. Sam Mostyn- the Governor-General of the Commonwealth of Australia.

 Conferrment of Honorary Doctorate Degree

 On 10 April 2025, Pedro was conferred with an Honorary Doctorate Degree (PhD Honoris Causa) in Business (Banking, Entrepreneurship, and National Development) by the Lagos State University (LASU) at its 28th Convocation Ceremony.